tumist/gnome-shell-extension-audio-switch-shortcuts/README.md

 Since this is an extension for the desktop environment, these shortcuts will work on both X11 and Wayland.

 ## Installation

+### Install from GNOME Extensions

+The preferred installation method is to use the
+[GNOME Extensions](https://extensions.gnome.org/extension/8150/audio-switch-shortcuts/) website.
+By installing the extension from there, it can be automatically updated to the newest version.

 ### Install from published release